 Grassroots Economics is partnering with organizations such as the Red Cross to provide support for CIC programs.
 Sarafu is granted to communities throughout Kenya.
 These grants, sometimes called Airdrops, will serve as a trial for communities to experiment with the CIC before determining whether they would like to launch their own CIC.
-Sarafu is not backed by anything and used to teach people the basic CIC concepts.
+Note that Sarafu is created based on donations which can come in the form of eMoney, bonga points or bank transfer.